vinli/docs/web/general/dates.rst

 Dates and Times
 ~~~~~~~~~~~~~~~

-When interacting with the Vinli Platform Web API, it's worth spending some time to discuss date and time formatting.
+Before using Vinli services, it's worth spending some time to discuss date and time formatting.

 Submitting Dates
 ````````````````